Brain death: Medical criteria

 The diagnosis of brain death is often required to be highly rigorous, in order to be certain that the condition is irreversible.
 Legal criteria vary, but in general require neurological examinations by two independent physicians.
-The exams must show complete and irreversible absence of brain function (brain stem function in UK), and may include two isoelectric (flat-line) EEGs 24 hours apart (less in other countries where it is accepted that if the cause of the dysfunction is a clear physical trauma there is no need to wait that long to establish irreversibility).
+The tests for brain death must show complete and irreversible absence of brain function (brain stem function in UK), and may include two isoelectric (flat-line) EEGs 24 hours apart (less in other countries where it is accepted that if the cause of the dysfunction is a clear physical trauma there is no need to wait that long to establish irreversibility).
 The patient should have a normal temperature and be free of drugs that can suppress brain activity if the diagnosis is to be made on EEG criteria.

 Radionuclide scan: No intracranial blood flow.
 The "hot-nose" sign is shown.

 Also, a radionuclide cerebral blood flow scan that shows complete absence of intracranial blood flow must be considered with other exams – temporary swelling of the brain, particularly within the first 72 hours, can lead to a false positive test on a patient that may recover with more time.

 CT angiography is neither required nor sufficient test to make the diagnosis.

 Confirmatory testing is only needed under the age of 1.
 For children and adults, testing is optional.
 Other situations possibly requiring confirmatory testing include severe facial trauma where determination of brainstem reflexes will be difficult, pre-existing pupillary abnormalities, and patients with severe sleep apnea and/or pulmonary disease.
 Confirmatory tests include: cerebral angiography, electroencephalography, transcranial Doppler ultrasonography, and cerebral scintigraphy (technetium Tc 99m exametazime).
 Cerebral angiography is considered the most sensitive confirmatory test in the determination of brain death.